-Geography Department.
-You may earn three credits for GEO 110 by earning a score of five, six, or seven on the geography examination of the Higher Level International Baccalaureate program.

-History Department.
-You may earn six credits in HIS 101 and 102 (United States History) by achieving a score of four or five on the Advanced Placement Examination in U.S. (American) History.
-You may receive six credits in HIS 119 and 120 (European History) by achieving a score of four or five on the Advanced Placement Exam in European History.
-With a score of five, six, or seven on the Higher Level International Baccalaureate examination, you may also earn six credits in Modern History.
+- Geography Department.
+You may earn three credits for GEO 110 by earning a score of five, six, or seven on the geography examination of the Higher Level International Baccalaureate program. - G. History Department.
+You may earn six credits in Modern History with a score of five, six, or seven on the Higher Level International Baccalaureate examination. - Mathematics Department.

-Mathematics Department.
 You may earn credit for MAT 221 by passing a department exam and then completing MAT 222 with a grade of C or higher.
 A grade of C- is not acceptable.
 To earn credit by exam, contact a mathematics instructor.